Science and Space links

 BBC News

-Hottest February marks ninth new monthly record in a row
+Hottest February marks ninth new monthly record

 It's the ninth month of global temperature records in a row, driven by climate change and El Niño.